 The Bridge Mountain massif has numerous technical routes.
 Along the way to the scrambling route to Bridge Point's summit, one will pass by or near spots such as Brass Wall, Out of Control Area, and Straight Shooter Wall.
-However, since Bridge Point refers to a specific peak and not the massif itself, pages for those spots are not attached here but can be found attached to the Bridge Mountain page currently maintained by redsplashman23.
+However, since Bridge Point refers to a specific peak and not the massif itself, pages for those spots are not attached here but can be found attached to the Bridge Mountain page

 From Summerlin, follow Charleston Boulevard (SR 159) west to the entrance to the Scenic Loop through Red Rock Canyon National Conservation Area (entry fee).
 Drive 10-11 miles to the large, signed parking area for Pine Creek Canyon.

 159 is also accessible from the west via SR 160.